LiChiehLin/GMTSAR_gadgets/README.md

 - Re-grid all input grds to the same size and increments
 - Many further processings require grds be the same sizes and pixel spacings
 - Examples could be 3D decomposition, Damage Proxy Map, Grd difference etc.
+- Mode 1: coarse to fine.
+Mode 2: fine to coarse